custom-components/pyscript/docs/reference.rst

 That allows you to specify the specific requirements for each pyscript module or app.
-If you release or share your module or app, all its code and requirements are self-contained, and any user can simply install the files in that directory and the requirements will be checked on the next start of HASS or reload of pyscript.
+If you release or share your module or app, all its code and requirements are self-contained, and any user can simply install the files in that directory and the requirements will be checked on the next start of HASS or reload.

 If a required package version differs from the installed one, no change is made since it's likely HASS has a requirement that pyscript should not change.
 In that case a warning message will be